Skip to main content

 Former Staff

-Katherine Brewer is the managing producer of podcasts and new programs at WBUR.
-She helps to oversee and develop the strategic and editorial agenda for all WBUR podcasts and is responsible for launching new podcasts while nurturing WBUR's established titles.
+Katherine Brewer was the managing producer of podcasts and new programs at WBUR.
+She helped to oversee and develop the strategic and editorial agenda for all WBUR podcasts and was responsible for launching new podcasts while nurturing WBUR's established titles.

 She has served as editor or producer for Edge of Fame (in partnership with The Washington Post), Freak Out and Carry OnCircle Round, America's Test Kitchen RadioLast Seen (in partnership with the Boston Globe), Modern Love (in partnership with The New York Times), Dear SugarsKind World, and Endless Thread (in partnership with Reddit).
 She is executive producer of Circle Round.